 Important Voyage Logistics:

 Trip Planning: This trip commences in and returns to Santiago, Chile.
 It is recommended that you arrive in Santiago at least one day prior to the scheduled voyage departure as a buffer in the event of any unexpected travel delays between home and trip departure time.
-From Santiago, you'll fly south to Stanley in the Falkland Islands via a special charter flight (see Rate Notes).
+From Santiago, you'll fly south to Stanley in the Falkland Islands via a special charter flight (See Additional Costs).
 At the conclusion of the trip, you'll fly from Stanley back to Santiago.
-Upon arrival, a transfer from the airport to a central downtown location is provided.
 It is advised that you book your outward flight from late afternoon/early evening onward—or consider spending a night in Santiago—to avoid missed connections.

-Luggage Limits: Different luggage limits apply to the special charter flight between Santiago and Stanley.
+Luggage Limits: Different luggage limits apply to the special charter flights between Santiago and Stanley.
 Please observe a limit of 20-kg / 44-lb for checked baggage and 5-kg / 11-lb for carry-on baggage.
 There is no facility to purchase excess luggage on this flight.
-Excess baggage can be stored in Santiago for the duration of your voyage for a small fee.
+Excess baggage can be stored for the duration of your voyage for a small fee.
 Please contact ExpeditionTrips for details.

 No pre-booking required but please notify ExpeditionTrips of your interest at time of booking.
 If conditions are suitable and you choose to camp on the continent, all the required gear such as bivy sacs and sleeping bags (no tents), will be provided.
 This excursion is managed with strict environmental regulations.
 If weather and ice conditions permit and you are near a suitable location, your expedition leaders will make their best effort to facilitate this activity.
 Please inquire.